yourdevkalki/arbitrum-vibekit/README.md

 You are now prepared to leverage the sample implementations within our examples subdirectory to extend your agent’s capabilities.

-## Documentation

-For detailed information on AgentKit’s features and usage, visit https://arbitrum-agentkit.gitbook.io/arbitrum-agentkit .

 ## MCP Tools Integration

 MCP Tools enable seamless data integration between external providers and on-chain agents.
 By adapting existing APIs and SDKs into an MCP-compatible server, integrators can immediately take advantage of standardized functionality for tasks such as data retrieval and advanced blockchain interactions.
 The `mcp-tools` directory contains templates (`emberai-mcp/src/index.ts`) and guidelines for building these tools with minimal configuration, ensuring rapid implementation and a consistent development experience across different systems.